dedstr0ke/dedstr0ke/README.md

 ## Current Goals
 - 📈 Strengthen programming fundamentals
-- 📂 Create a strong portfolio for university applications
+- 📂 Sharpening my skills to be relevant in the IT Industry.

 ## About Me
 - 🏃 Did a Half Marathon, 10KMs and HYROX